deshegs/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+This is a list of some African countries
+1. Nigeria
+2. Ghana
+3. Morocco
+4. Kenya
+5. South Africa